This article was updated May 20, 2025 with details about implementation of our listing standards.

 For a seller to get maximum exposure with their listing on Zillow, an agent will need to enter it in the MLS at the point of publicly marketing.
 Our standards are straightforward: If a listing is marketed directly to consumers without being listed on the MLS and made widely available where buyers search for homes, it will not be published on Zillow.

-These new listing standards apply to listings that are subject to an exclusive for sale listing agreement between a broker and a seller.
+These new listing access standards apply to all listings subject to an exclusive for-sale listing agreement between a broker and a seller and therefore do not apply to builder inventory represented directly by the builder, rental listings or for sale by owner listings.

 The problem with pick-and-choose access